1970s in Bangladesh

-The 1970s (pronounced "nineteen-seventies", commonly abbreviated as the "Seventies") was a decade of the Gregorian calendar that began on 1 January 1970, and ended on 31 December 1979.
-It was a very significant decade in the history of Bangladesh, because this is the decade in which Bangladesh emerged as a sovereign state.
+The 1970s (pronounced "nineteen-seventies", commonly abbreviated as the "Seventies") was a decade of the Gregorian calendar that began on 1 January 1970 and ended on 31 December 1979.
+It was a very significant decade in the history of Bangladesh because this is the decade in which Bangladesh emerged as a sovereign state.
 The decade began with a devastating cyclone that ravaged the southern part of the country.
-The next year the country went into Liberation war and achieved independence from Pakistan.
-The government of Sheikh Mujibur Rahman administered the newly formed country between 1972–1975, but their rule soon came to an end through a series of coups and counter coups in the later part of the decade.
-Economically the country struggled because of the war (1971) and famine (1974) throughout the decade and was highly dependent on foreign aids.
-Culturally, in this decade Bangladesh started to establish its own identity as an independent nation.
+The next year the country entered into a liberation war and achieved independence from Pakistan.
+The government of Sheikh Mujibur Rahman administered the newly formed country between 1972 and 1975, but their rule soon came to an end through a series of coups and countercoups in the later part of the decade.
+Economically, the country struggled because of the war (1971) and famine (1974) throughout the decade and was highly dependent on foreign aid.
+Culturally, Bangladesh started to establish its own identity as an independent nation.